 Getting pregnant isn’t always easy.
 1 in 8 couples have trouble conceiving naturally.
 Get started with a fertility assessment, and we’ll figure the rest out together.

 An IVF cycle takes about one month from the day you start medication to your pregnancy test.
-An IVF cycle with Kindbody is $10k, and it includes a fertility assessment, semen preparation, ovarian stimulation monitoring, egg retrieval procedure, fertilization and culture of the eggs, and embryo transfer procedure.
+An IVF cycle with Kindbody is $15,500, and it includes ovarian stimulation monitoring, egg retrieval procedure, semen preparation, fertilization and culture of the eggs, and embryo transfer procedure.